Burgum to address COVID-19 in ND, other issues at 3:30 p.m.

-Governor Doug Burgum will hold a press briefing at 3:30 p.m. to provide an update on the COVID-19 pandemic in North Dakota, amid surging active and new cases in the state and a rise in COVID-19 related hospitalizations.
+Governor Doug Burgum will hold a press briefing at 3:30 p.m. to provide an update on the COVID-19 pandemic in North Dakota, amid elevated active and new cases in the state.

 You can watch the briefing live at the KX News website.

-The North Dakota Department of Health Tuesday morning has confirmed 149 new cases of COVID-19 in the state during testing August 3, bringing the statewide total to 6,933.
+The North Dakota Department of Health Monday morning has confirmed 117 new cases of COVID-19 in the state during testing August 9, bringing the total positives since testing began to 7,713.

-Benson County, in the northeast, had the highest number of new cases for the day at 33.
+The number of currently active COVID-19 cases in the state stands at 1,116 as of August 9.

-Of the new cases, 29 were in Burleigh County and 11 were in Morton County, or 27 percent of the new cases.
+Of the new cases, 30 were in Burleigh County and 16 were in Morton County.
+Both counties accounted for 39 percent of the new cases.

-Two new deaths were reported, a man in his 60s from Griggs County and a woman in her 70s from Sioux County.
-Both had underlying health conditions.
+One new death was reported, a woman in her 70s from Stutsman County with underlying health conditions.

-Of those, 92 are directly attributable to COVID-19 according to official death records.
+Of those, 97 are directly attributable to COVID-19 according to official death records.
 Another 10 deaths are where COVID-19 is not the primary cause of death.
-Five death records are pending.
+Six death records are pending.

-This means there are actually 1,111 active COVID-19 cases in the state as of August 3, the highest since testing began March 11.
+This means there are actually 1,166 active COVID-19 cases in the state as of August 9.

-Ward County has 52, Williams County has 56 and Stark County has 78 active cases.
+Stark County has 80, Ward County has 48 and Williams County has 49 active cases.

 According to state health department numbers (which have been revised several times for specific dates), the statewide active cases first peaked on May 21 at 672 active cases, then began falling until they hit a low of 213 on June 22.